Working in Geneva?

 Other international organizations that employ many foreigners working in Geneva include the World Trade Organization, the World Economic Forum, the International Federation of Red Cross and Red Crescent Societies, the International Organization for Migration, and the European Broadcasting Union.

 Everyone working in Geneva must pay taxes on at least two levels: to the Swiss Federation and the Canton of Geneva.
-Some taxes levied in Geneva are also due on the local community level.
+Some taxes levied in Geneva are also owed on the local community level.

 Despite all these regulations, Switzerland is a low-tax economy compared to other European countries.
 Swiss citizens working in Geneva must submit an annual declaration detailing all their income and assets.